Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 18 May 2023:
+- 2036: Almost everything is done except for one point
+- Duplication for Loss Type in Short Term Insurance Personal

 ### 16 May 2023:
 - 2037: Bugs reported in 09 May 2023 Meeting Resolved
 - F4SP Footer updated